tinnamchoi/resumes/src/resume.typ

   company: "Dassault Systèmes",
   role: "Software Engineering Working Student",
   location: "Munich, Germany",
-  technologies: "C++, mkmk, Jira, BitBucket, NG Jenkins, Python",
+  technologies: "C++, mkmk, Jira, BitBucket, NG Jenkins, Python, Rust",
   from: "2024 May",
 )
-- Improve the interface of debug tools, reducing development time for the team
+- Improve the interface of debug tools in C++, reducing development time for the team
-- Streamline the process of test case generation, reducing over 90% of the manual work
+- Streamline the process of test case generation with Python, reducing over 90% of the manual work
-- Write documentation for a code base with \~1 million lines
+- Develop CI/CD tools in Rust to reduce local build time by 80%

 #experience(
   company: "Altacomm Technologies",